 Next use the following to check the service status:

-The bottom line will say Starting koios_ui koios_ui ...done
+sudo service docker.koios statusThe bottom line will say Starting koios_ui koios_ui ...done when the service is completely running.

 Troubleshooting the Service

-If you have made a change to the service file, make sure to stop the service using sudo service docker.koios stop
+If you have made a change to the service file, make sure to stop the service using sudo service docker.koios stop and then call sudo systemctl daemon-reload to load the latest file.
+Next, start the service again using sudo service docker.koios start.

-If you still are seeing the service is failing, try using journalctl -u docker.koios.service
+If you still are seeing the service is failing, try using journalctl -u docker.koios.service to view a detailed log of the service.

 Accessing the User Interface

 If the service is running successfully, you should be able to visit the Koios user interface.
-On the host machine, open your preferred web browser and type in localhost
+On the host machine, open your preferred web browser and type in localhost.

 Trusted Certificate